Somerville in Burleson County, Texas — The American South (West South Central)

 Erected 1974 by Texas Historical Commission.
 (Marker Number 8654.)

 Location.
 30° 20.781′ N, 96° 31.708′ W. Marker is in Somerville, Texas, in Burleson County.
 Marker is at the intersection of East 8th Street and Avenue A, on the right when traveling east on East 8th Street.
-Touch for map.
-Apparently this marker was moved from its original location on highway 36 on the north edge of town to downtown Somerville near the museum.
+Apparently this marker was moved from its original location on highway 36 on the north edge of town to downtown Touch for map.
 Marker is in this post office area: Somerville TX 77879, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-1906 Reunion of Hood's Texas Brigade (here, next to this marker); Site of the Somerville Harvey House James W. Lauderdale (here, next to this marker); Yegua Creek (approx. 1.8 miles away); Glenblythe Plantation, Home of Thomas Affleck (approx. 5.6 miles away); La Bahia Road (approx. 5.8 miles away); Thomas Affleck (approx. 7.3 miles away); Waul's Texas Legion Campsite (approx. 7.6 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+1906 Reunion of Hood's Texas Brigade (here, next to this marker); Site of the Somerville Harvey House (here, next to this marker); James W. Lauderdale (here, next to this marker); Somerville Stadium (approx. 0.6 miles away); Yegua Creek (approx. 1.8 miles away); Glenblythe Plantation, Home of Thomas Affleck (approx. 5.6 miles away); La Bahia Road (approx. 5.8 miles away); Oak Rest Cemetery and Site of Prospect Presbyterian Church (approx. 6.1 miles away).
 Touch for a list and map of all markers in Somerville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 10, 2014, by Jim Evans of Houston, Texas.
-This page has been viewed 285 times since then and 59 times this year.
+It was originally submitted on June 10, 2014, by Jim Evans of Houston, Texas.
+This page has been viewed 387 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on June 10, 2014, by Jim Evans of Houston, Texas. • Bernard Fisher was the editor who published this page.